pyomeca/bioptim/README.md

 ```

 ### Class: ConstraintFcn
-The `ConstraintFcn` enum is the declaration of all the already available constraints in `bioptim`.
+The `ConstraintFcn` class is the declaration of all the already available constraints in `bioptim`.
 Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, assuming you IDE allows for it.

 #### TRACK_STATE